Paul Tisdale

 Paul Robert Tisdale (born 14 January 1973) is an English professional football manager and former player.
-He is currently Head of Football Operations at Celtic.

 As a player, Tisdale represented Southampton, Bristol City, FinnPa, Panionios and Yeovil Town during a career which began in 1991 and concluded in 2000, playing primarily as a midfielder.
 During his time at Exeter City, he remained registered as a player between 2007 and 2016, making his debut as a late substitute in a 2–1 victory at Sheffield Wednesday at the end of the 2010–11 season and naming himself as a substitute in the EFL Trophy match at Oxford Utd on 30 August 2016.

 Tisdale previously managed Team Bath.
 Having managed Exeter City from June 2006 until June 2018, he was, for 19 days, the longest-serving manager at one club in the English Football League.

 Playing career

 Southampton

 A former England schools international, Tisdale came through the youth system at Southampton.
 He signed as a professional in June 1991.
 He was loaned out to Northampton Town in February and March 1993, where he made five league appearances.

 He eventually made his Southampton debut in a League Cup game against Huddersfield Town on 5 October 1994.
 Unfortunately, at this time Southampton were enduring frequent changes of manager and, as a result, Tisdale never had a settled run in the first team.
 Having played his last senior game for Southampton on 27 April 1996, he again went out on loan in the 1996–97 season, this time to Huddersfield Town, where he made only two appearances.

 In his time at Southampton he made a total of 18 first team appearances, scoring once, against Manchester City on 16 March 1996, when he took one touch and delicately lifted the ball over goalkeeper Eike Immel.
 Following the departure of mentor David Merrington, Tisdale moved to Bristol City in August 1997.